-\textit{Incorporating other tasks helps enhance the model's underlying generalization ability within the same task categories.} Comparing the model trained on TabFact and \texttt{TableInstruct}, when evaluating on FEVEROUS, which is the same task transfer for TabFact, we found \texttt{TableLlama} can achieve 72.30 accuracy while the model trained on TabFact can only achieve 56.15 accuracy.
-This indicates that other tasks in the training set that don't share the same task with FEVEROUS also play an important role in engaging the model to obtain stronger table fact verification ability.
-In addition, if we compare the performance on the two out-of-domain table QA datasets (i.e. WikiSQL and WikiTQ) among \texttt{TableLlama} and models individually trained on the two table-based question answering datasets (i.e., HiTab and FeTaQA), we can see \texttt{TableLlama} can achieve better zero-shot performance.
+\textit{Incorporating other tasks helps enhance the model's underlying generalization ability within the same task category.} Comparing the model trained on TabFact and \texttt{TableInstruct}, when evaluating on FEVEROUS, which is the same task transfer for TabFact, we found \texttt{TableLlama} achieves 73.77 accuracy while the model trained on TabFact only achieves 56.15 accuracy.
+This indicates that other tasks in the training set also play an important role in engaging the model to obtain stronger table fact verification ability.
+Besides, if we compare the performance on three out-of-domain table QA datasets (i.e., HybridQA, WikiSQL and WikiTQ) among \texttt{TableLlama} and models individually trained on two table-based QA datasets (i.e., HiTab and FeTaQA), we can see \texttt{TableLlama} achieves better zero-shot performance.
 This indicates that including the other tasks (i.e., \texttt{TableInstruct}) to train the model can further enhance the model's underlying table question answering ability.

-\textit{Individually fine-tuning models on tasks that are highly different from others tends to make models overfit to those tasks and hardly generalize to others.}\nop{\hs{maybe this is the place to talk about `task family'? do we observer better transfer performance in the same task family? seems no?}} As Table \ref{tab:entire_ablation} shows, the model individually fine-tuned on 4 tasks: column type annotation, relation extraction, entity linking and TabFact tends to have weaker performance when evaluated on the other tasks.
-We hypothesize that this is because these four tasks are highly different from others, so the model individually trained on such tasks will overfit to the task itself, thus becoming hard to generalize to other unseen tasks.
+\textit{Individually fine-tuning models on tasks that are highly different from others tends to make models overfit and hardly generalize to others.}\nop{\hs{maybe this is the place to talk about `task family'? do we observer better transfer performance in the same task family? seems no?}} As Table \ref{tab:entire_ablation} shows, the model individually fine-tuned on 4 tasks: column type annotation, relation extraction, entity linking and TabFact tends to have weaker performance when evaluated on other tasks.
+We hypothesize that these four tasks are highly different from others, so the model individually trained on such tasks will overfit to the task itself, thus becoming hard to generalize to other unseen tasks.

 \nop{\hs{you need to comment on the gap from SoTA and cannot avoid that.
 You may point out that you are zero-shot and theirs is full-dataset training. encourage future work to further improve.}}